 What determines the Daily Values?

-The scientific branch of the US government determines Daily Values that go on supplement and food labels.
-Expert panels review the published data and carefully consider links between health and nutrient intake, how much is too much, how much is too little, how much is just right for the general population, and many other details.
+Expert panels in the scientific branch of the US government review the published data and carefully consider links between health and nutrient intake, how much is too much, how much is too little, how much is just right for the general population, and many other details.
 Once agreement is reached (that's not easy!) their recommendation then goes through a lengthy and laborious political process to enact.
-It's a huge process that affects many commercial enterprises.
-So while the science is all there for a change, it might take 10-20 years before that knowledge is made a part of how foods and supplements are regulated - which means years before we see changes on food and product labels.
+It might take 10-20 years before that knowledge is made a part of how foods and supplements are regulated.

 Can you take too many vitamins and what happens then?